python-attrs/attrs/docs/examples.rst

    >>> Empty() is Empty()
    False

-So in other words: ``attrs`` useful even without actual attributes!
+So in other words -- ``attrs``: useful even without actual attributes!

 But you'll usually want some data on your classes, so let's add some: